nhstaple/FlatCell/ProjectDocument.md

 ## Game Logic - Nick S.

 I've documentated quite a lot in the [Dev Wiki](https://github.com/nhstaple/FlatCell/wiki/Dev).
 I was responsible for the [Interfaces](https://github.com/nhstaple/FlatCell/wiki/Interfaces), [Spawner](https://github.com/nhstaple/FlatCell/wiki/Spawner), AI, shooting, programmatic asset generation, ...
+Here is a brief overview of what I handled as Game Logician.
+For more information about the technical details see the [Dev Wiki](https://github.com/nhstaple/FlatCell/wiki/Dev).

 ##### Asset Generation
 I made the use of interfaces that call `GameObject Spawn(Vector3 Loc)` to programmatically generate assets through `new GameObject()`.

 ##### Inheritance
 All `geo`s derive from a base `GeoObject` class.
+This class implmenets the `IGeo` interfaces, which means all `geo` objects can be added to `GameObjects` and references via a `IGeo` interfaces via its methods.

 ##### Factories
 The `ISpawner` interfaces acts as a factory for spawning AI.
+We have one spawner that a `DotSpawner.cs` is attached to.
+The ideas was to have n spawners attached to it to handle the different types of `geo`s, ie `dot`, `line`, `triangle`, etc.

+##### AI Stats and Evolution
+Each `geo` has a pointer referencing what hit it last.
+When that AI dies, the pointer is called and the killer's `killHistory<string, int>` hash table is updated.
+When the kills are updated that's when the AI's stats are mutated to become stronger.

 # Sub-Roles